Hybrid Quantum-Classical Ridgelet Neural Networks for Portfolio Optimization: Fundamentals of Quantum Computing

-In this paper, we study the mathematical development of a single-qubit quantum ridgelet neural network.
-We develop a single-qubit quantum model that enables a Classical Ridgelet Neural Network (CRNN) to undergo a nonlinear transformation.
-We begin with a qubit's Hilbert space formulation, then proceed by using ridgelet representations, and then integrate them to create a quantum ridgelet neural network.

-We now specialize these quantum fundamentals to construct our model, based on the qubit formalism and unitary gate operations presented in the preceding section.
-A two-dimensional complex Hilbert space is denoted by \(\mathcal{H} = \mathbb{C}^{2} \) and describes a single qubit.
+In this subsection, we employ these quantum fundamentals to construct our model, based on the qubit formalism and unitary gate operations presented in the preceding section.
+A two-dimensional complex Hilbert space is denoted by \(\mathcal{H} = \mathbb{C}^{2} \) and describes a single-qubit.
 We consider squared magnitudes of amplitudes as probabilities because this space has an inner product.
 We consider the standard computational basis, written as: These basis vectors physically describe the two distinct classical outcomes of measuring a qubit in the computational basis.
 A normalized superposition is a universal pure state of the qubit that can be expressed as:

 where the complex coefficients $\Phi_{0}$ and $\Phi_{1}$ are constituted as probability amplitudes.
 The probabilities measurement for the results $|0\rangle$ and $|1\rangle$, respectively, are obtained from their squared magnitudes.
 Thus, instead of deterministic values, quantum information is contained in the amplitudes.
 A unitary operator $U \in U(2)$ that satisfies \(U^{\dagger} U = I_{2} \) represents the time evolution operations on a qubit.
 Unitarity provides the conservation of total probability during the evolution by preserving the norm of the state vector.
 We concentrate on the following particular family of unitary gates in our framework: rotations of the Bloch sphere around its $y$--axis.
 This is defined as